PmasonFF/Zooniverse-data-digging/Working with B. Simmons’s aggregate-survey.py.md

 Generate test data in your project and download your_project-classifications.csv. to the project directory.

-To get things working it is easier to slice out one workflow version from the classification download using flatten_class_frame.py rather than fight with getting the parameters for aggregate-survey.py correct before you even have the basic script working.
+To get things working I had to slice out one workflow and version from the classification download using flatten_class_frame.py.

 ## Modifications to the scripts for Pyhton 3.x: